jolivain/trusted-firmware-a/docs/components/exception-handling.rst

 Through various control bits in the ``SCR_EL3`` register, the Arm architecture allows for asynchronous exceptions to be routed to EL3.
-As described in the `Interrupt Framework Design`_ document, depending on the chosen interrupt routing model, TF-A appropriately sets the ``FIQ`` and ``IRQ`` bits of ``SCR_EL3`` register to effect this routing.
+As described in the :ref:`Interrupt Management Framework` document, depending on the chosen interrupt routing model, TF-A appropriately sets the ``FIQ`` and ``IRQ`` bits of ``SCR_EL3`` register to effect this routing.
 For most use cases, other than for the purpose of facilitating context switch between Normal and Secure worlds,